 \subsection{Cross-Session Results}

-The specific subject results of the best session in cross-subject and cross-session experiments are shown in Tables \ref{long_tab_cross_session}.
-It can be seen that in various experiments, our algorithm achieved the highest accuracy with the highest number of subjects compared to other algorithms.
-Furthermore, besides our method, DAN, MS-MDA, and MS-ADA all achieved the best results on certain subjects in both cross-subject and cross-session experiments.
-Our method integrates dynamic, multi-source domain adaptation, and class alignment concepts, amalgamating the strengths of these three methods and yielding superior performance.
-On the SEED dataset, some subjects achieved the highest accuracy of 100\% in cross-subject and cross-session experiments.
-On the SEED-IV dataset, the subject achieved the highest accuracy of 95.55\% and 94.98\% in cross-subject and cross-session experiments.
+The specific subject results of the best session in cross-session experiments are shown in Tables \ref{long_tab_cross_session}.
+Our algorithm, which integrates dynamic multi-source domain adaptation and class alignment techniques, achieved the highest accuracy across most subjects.
+On the SEED dataset, some subjects achieved the highest accuracy of 100\% in cross-session experiments.
+On the SEED-IV dataset, the subject achieved the highest accuracy of 95.55\% and 94.98\% in cross-session experiments.
 Notably, the results on the SEED dataset are significantly better than the results on the SEED-IV dataset.
 On the one hand, this may be because the SEED-IV dataset has more sentiment classification than the SEED dataset, which increases the difficulty of class feature recognition.
 On the other hand, it may be because the sample size of SEED-IV is much smaller than that of SEED.
 The cross-session experimental results of SEED and SEED-IV are provide in Table \ref{short_tab_cross_session}.
 Our MS-DCDA model outperformed the rest models for all four metrics.